jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 sources such as Brute force attacks
-(although it was quite low on the list for hacking actions) or simply harvested and reused from another breach.Lastly, but certainly worthy of mention, is that 8% of the cases in our incident dataset targeting this sector were part of the whirlwind of the MOVEit breach, which shows how far\-reaching supply chain breaches can be.Figure 61\.
-Top Error varieties in Financial and Insurance industry breaches (n\=250\)2024 DBIR Industries63Healthcare NS C
+(although it was quite low on the list for hacking actions) or simply harvested and reused from another breach.
+Lastly, but certainly worthy of mention, is that 8% of the cases in our incident dataset targeting this sector were part of the whirlwind of the MOVEit breach, which shows how far\-reaching supply chain breaches can be.
-AI2
+Figure 61\.
+Top Error varieties in
+Financial and Insurance industry breaches (n\=250\)
+64
+Healthcare
+NAICS
+62
+Frequency
-6FrequencyTop patterns1,378 incidents,
+1,378 incidents,
 1,220 with confirmed
+data disclosure
+Top patterns
-data disclosureMiscellaneous Errors,
+Miscellaneous Errors,
 Privilege Misuse and
 System Intrusion
 represent 83% of
+breaches
+Threat actors
-breachesThreat actorsInternal (70%),
+Internal (70%),
 External (30%)
+(breaches)
+Actor motives
-(breaches)Actor motives Financial (98%),
+Financial (98%),
 Espionage (1%)
-(breaches)Data
-compromisedWhat is the
+(breaches)
+Data
+compromised
-same?Personal (75%),
+Personal (75%),
 Internal (51%),
 Other (25%),
 Credentials (13%)
+(breaches)
+What is the
+same?
-(breaches)System Intrusion
+System Intrusion
 breaches remain in
 the top three attack
-patterns.Summary
+patterns.
+Summary
 This years Healthcare sector analysis reveals significant shifts compared to previous years.
 Insiders deliberately